CardAIc-Agents: A Multimodal Framework with Hierarchical Adaptation for Cardiac Care Support: Experiments

-As shown in Table~\ref{tab:cp}, CardAIc-Agents outperformed all baseline VLMs across the three cardiac datasets.
-The most significant performance gap was observed on the MIMIC-IV, where CardAIc-Agents achieved an accuracy of 0.87 compared to only 0.35 by LLaVA-Med ($p\!\!<\!\!0.05$).
+\textit{Comparison with VLMs and variants.} As shown in Table \ref{tab:cp}, CardAIc-Agents outperformed all baseline VLMs across the three cardiac datasets.
+The largest gap was observed on the MIMIC-IV, where CardAIc-Agents achieved an accuracy of 0.87 compared to only 0.35 by LLaVA-Med ($p<0.05$).
 This was partly due to the limited token input length, which constrained the performance of this medical yet general VLM.
 Secondly, MedGemma performed the best among the VLMs, while enabling CoT reasoning did not improve performance across all datasets.
-Finally, its ReAct system was built on LangChain to invoke tools, which improved performance on PTB-XL but not on MIMIC-IV.
-This disparity likely arised from the higher textual complexity in MIMIC-IV, which may challenge the VLM in language understanding and lead to redundant or ineffective tool invocations.
-In summary, the proposed agent outperformed existing general-purpose medical VLMs, even when external tools were included.
+Finally, its ReAct system, built on LangChain for tool use, improved PTB-XL performance but not MIMIC-IV, and still outperformed by the proposed method.